willgoldby/Atom-Python-Setup-Tutorial/index.md

 ## Change Python version to run scripts

-Script will use the default Python version on your Mac, which is Python 2.
+Script will use the default Python version on your Mac, which might Python 2.
 If you've downloaded Python 3, you can use Python 3 to run your scripts.
-To download Python 3, go here: (https://www.python.org/)
+To download Python 3, go here: [https://www.python.org/](https://www.python.org/)

 1. Click `Atom` > `Preferences` > `Packages`.